younes-vm/Common-Data-Structures-and-Algorithms-in-Python/README.md

 # Common Data Structures and Algorithms Using Python

-This is going to be an open source library for common data structures and algorithms.
+## Goal
+The goal is to gather most of the popular and common data structures and algorithms in one  repository.
+And for consistency in terms of coding style, I will be coding all the files myself.
+Note that I'm only a Computer Science student, and I'm coding these, as I'm learning them.
+I'm studying "Data Structures and Algorithms in Python" by Michael T. Goodrich et al. to write these.

+## Naming System
+The first part of each file's name will be the algorithm or the data structure's name, and after that will be the implementation method (if there are multiple).
-Everything will be written using Python.
-I might decide to create two versions of each data structure and algorithm, one would be the basic version, and one would be with some added features by myself.
+Since I will be coding two variations of each file, one basic and simple version, and another one with more added features by me, files are going to be specified with either (Basic) or (Added Features) in the filename.
-But for now I will only work on the basic version of each.
-Note that the basic version will NOT include exception handling or input checks.
-As in the name, they will be the most basic version of that particular algorithm or data structure's implementation.

-I'm merely a Computer Science student, and I'm going to write my code whilst studying professor Michael T. Goodrich's book.
+## Final Words
-If you find any problems in any of the solutions, or you think I should add a data structure or an algorithm, please let me know through an email, or just send a pull request.
+For now, I'm only going to work on the basic variations, and after I'm finished I will work on Added Features on my free time.
+If you see any issues with an implementation, let me know or send a pull request.